FRC4607/Spatial-AI/README.md

 🔗 [**Raspberry Pi 5**](https://www.raspberrypi.com/products/raspberry-pi-5/)
 - Hosts the OAK-D Lite camera
 - Runs inference and publishes results to NetworkTables
+- Streams annotated images to CameraServer
 - Captures video streams to a connected USB drive

 > ⚠️ More powerful host hardware is supported and may be explored in future implementations.